-The core engineering team, anchored by Ethos Space, is able to meet in person in Los Angeles on a frequent basis for brainstorming sessions.
-We will leverage the Ethos shop space, equipped with collaboration tools, to foster innovation and streamline communication.
-Security will be responsible for collaborating with specialized engineers to define work milestones and rigorously assess underlying assumptions.

-As project coordinator, and the set of the
+• able to meet in person in Los Angeles on a

+thos shop space, equipped with collaboration

+tools, to foster innovation and streamlin

+with specialized engineers to define wo ork milestones and rigorous sly assess underlying assumptions.

+As project coordinator, effective collaboration and timely progresinternal and external stakeholders, proving lifecycle. ess. will also be re ing and maintaining systems that ensure esponsible for communicating with both ensuring transparency throughout the project